 On May 7, 2021, the Company signed an agreement to invest \$350,000 into TinyRex Games Inc. ("TinyRex").
 TinyRex is a Vancouver based mobile games studio.
 The founders plan to develop and release three idle genre mobile games which will leverage their recent partnership with East Side Games Inc. The investment gives the Company the right to certain shares in the capital of TinyRex.
-Due to failure of the game launching, during the year ended December 31, 2022, the Company wrote off the remaining \$117,333 owing to TinyRex and recorded an impairment loss of \$232,667 (2021 - nil) in the consolidated statements of comprehensive loss.
+Due to failure of the game launching, for the period ending December 31, 2023, the Company wrote off \$nil (December 31, 2022 - \$117,333) owing to TinyRex and recorded an impairment loss of \$nil (for the year ended December 31, 2022 - \$232,667) in the consolidated statements of comprehensive loss.
+The Company cannot exercise any rights to purchase shares until such time as this amount is paid.

 On June 9, 2021, The Company completed a joint venture with Ludare Games Group Inc. ("Ludare Games") by acquiring a 40% interest in MotionPix.
 MotionPix is a Vancouver based company that has the exclusive rights to a mobile game project licensed with a major movie franchise.
-As consideration for the acquisition, the Company issued 1,670,000 common shares in the capital of the Company to Ludare Games and an investment in the amount of \$300,000 into the project. \$Nil (December 31, 2021 - \$19,300) of the \$300,000 remains payable to MotionPix.
+As consideration for the acquisition, the Company issued 1,670,000 common shares in the capital of the Company to Ludare Games and an investment in the amount of \$300,000 into the project.
 The investment in MotionPix is valued based on the acquisition value of the common shares of \$700,000 and the \$300,000 investment to be made into the project for a total of \$1,000,000.
 As the shares were being held in escrow and released at certain dates, the shares were discounted and valued at \$690,173.
-A gain on share settlement is recognized of \$nil (December 31, 2021 - \$9,827).
-For the year ended December 31, 2022, the Company recorded their 40% share of the loss of MotionPix of \$961,001 (2021 - \$2,012).
-Due to lack of commercial success of the game, for the year ended December 31, 2022 - nil) was recorded in the consolidated statements of comprehensive loss.
+For the year ended December 31, 2023, the Company recorded their 40% share of the loss of MotionPix of nil (December 31 2022 - \$961,001).
+Due to lack of commercial success of the game, for the year ended December 31, 2023, an impairment loss of nil (December 31 2022 - \$36,986) was recorded in the consolidated statements of comprehensive loss.